Topological fine structure of an energy band

 Notions of band structure topology have profoundly changed the way we understand phases of matter and altered the paradigm of localization.
 Topological fine structure provides a natural next level of understanding of these fundamental concepts.

 \emph{Acknowledgements} --- We thank Ulrike Nitzsche for technical assistance.
 ICF acknowledges support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy through the W\"{u}rzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter -- \emph{ct.qmat} (EXC 2147, project-ids 390858490 and 392019).
 HL and EJB were supported by the Swedish Research Council (VR, grant 2018-00313), the Wallenberg Academy Fellows program (2018.0460) of the Knut and Alice Wallenberg Foundation, and the G\"oran Gustafsson Foundation for Research in Natural Sciences and Medicine.
 JKA acknowledges support by the National Research Development and Innovation Office (NKFIH) through the OTKA Grant FK 132146.
+This work was supported by the HUN-REN Hungarian Research Network through the Supported Research Groups Programme, HUN-REN-BME-BCE Quantum Technology Research Group (TKCS-2024/34).